lluo5779/Grapher-with-History/README.md

 * Adapts to user defined boundaries of the independent variable x
 * Has a default range for plotting when boundaries are not specified
 * Able to run offline after installation of npm libraries
-* Readjust components responsively to screen resize
+* Readjusts components responsively to screen resize
 * Displays history regarding previous inputs
 * Moves history to equation bar upon user click